ACCESS & AVAILABILITY

 Insights permissions are determined by Insights Settings and Insights Access Groups.
 By default, Account Administrators have full View and Edit rights to all Insights dashboards.
-Report Viewers can also be given Edit rights though Insights Access Groups.
+Report Viewers can also be given Edit rights through Insights Access Groups.
 Note that anyone with Edit rights will be able to see all of the data.

 Insights comes with several standard dashboards that provide key information about the health of your company, projects, and employee productivity.